 termios.tcsetattr to do this.
 Remember the filedescriptors variable we made earlier?
 Since it contains the original settings of the tty driver, we only need to tell that to the

 Alternatively, the pygame module can be handy.
 Pygame, as the name suggests, is a Python module explicitly made to create games.
 It’s a straightforward library that contains functions for drawing graphics, playing sounds, and handling keyboard and mouse input.

-On the other hand, a window is necessary for pygame to work.
+On the other hand, an external monitor is necessary for pygame to work.
 Without it, you can’t send keyboard and mouse input, or anything else for that matter.

 Code for Keyboard Input Using KEYDOWN